sivakusayan/blog/src/posts/2025/9/math-struct-packing.md

 ## Further Questions

 There were a couple of interesting questions to explore, but I decided against including them in this blog post as it was already getting long.
-Perhaps I could write a part 2 exploring these questions if people wanted!

-### Mathematical correctness of other structure rearranging algorithms
+### Ability of other structure rearranging algorithms to minimize size

 While we gave a counterexample to the correctness of Clang's algorithm, it would be interesting to mathematically characterize a group of structures where Clang's algorithm can always minimize their